+The thought of trying a Leica SLR did intrigue me.
 Through the kindness of friends, I was able to borrow a Leica R4.
 If I am honest a hunt for a Leica R camera was the starting point that ended with my recent Contax 137 MA Quartz.

 Honestly expected to like, even love this camera.

 - All black.

 - Build.
 A sturdy tank of a thing.

 - A number of quite clever internal metering modes.